stefanache/install_Tesseract4_for_Python3.7/readMe.md

 c:\Users\{User}> cd \tesseract-python

 - a) check detection text from jpg image file(as natural scene) - for STEPS 1-3:

+the image file can see in browser at file:///C:/tesseract-python/sample1.jpg

 c:\tesseract-python> python image_example.py